JihadBadran/trello-clone/docs/THEMING.md

 ## Why this is future-ready

 - Centralized tokens via Tailwind preset.
-- Shadcn components are composable and easily themed.
+- Components are composable and easily themed.
 - Tailwind v4 reduces config overhead and integrates smoothly with Vite.
 - Storybook previews scale with features, enabling visual regression tests.